wheelercj/email-linter/README.md

 Either:

-* run `go get github.com/wheelercj/email-linter`
+* run `go install github.com/wheelercj/email-linter@latest` and then `email-linter --help`
-* or [download here](https://github.com/wheelercj/email-linter/releases).
-Binaries are available for several platforms.
-Optionally, you can add the executable file's path to your computer's PATH environment variable to make the app easier to run.
+* or [download a zipped executable file](https://github.com/wheelercj/email-linter/releases), unzip it, and run the app with `./email-linter --help`

 ## what are single-use email addresses?